Compassionate Child Custody Lawyers Serving Marin County, CA

 Schedule a Consultation With Our Marin County Child Custody Attorney

-Whatever your individual needs are, at The Schoenberg Family Law Group, P.C., our Marin County Family Law attorneys will work diligently with you to evaluate and prepare a child custody and visitation schedule.
-We understand time with your children is the priority when reaching a desired child custody arrangement.
+Whatever your individual needs are, at Schoenberg Family Law Group, P.C., our Marin County Family Law attorneys will work diligently with you to evaluate and prepare a child custody and visitation schedule.
+We understand that quality time and a meaningful relationship with your children are the priority when reaching a desired child custody arrangement.
 Together, we will create a realistic strategy for helping you achieve this goal.

 Whether you are finalizing the terms of your divorce, seeking a modification to an existing child custody arrangement, or simply have questions about a possible child custody matter, our attorneys are here to give you the answers and reassurance you need.
 Contact us to schedule a confidential consultation.